 She has also been described in the Legal 500 as “extremely experienced, able, conscientious and has a good approach to client care."firstname.lastname@example.org

 Margaret is a very experienced private client solicitor, having worked both in London and Norwich before joining JG Poole & Co LLP in 2020 as head of Wills, Trusts and Probate.
 A well-known and highly regarded lawyer in the region, Margaret is very experienced in all aspects of private client work including wills, succession and tax planning, probate and powers of attorney.

-She is ranked in Band 1 by the Legal 500 where she was described as having “inspired confidence” and being “kind and sensitive.”
+She ranked in Band 1 in the Legal 500 where she was described as having “inspired confidence” and being “kind and sensitive.”